beaudie/vesc/doc/DevSetup.md

 git checkout master
 ```

+**NOTE** If you only want to build ANGLE, and don't want to contribute or
+build the tests, you can run `python scripts/bootstrap.py --minimal`.
+The
+minimal checkout skips downloading additional tools and test suites.

 On Linux only, you need to install all the necessary dependencies before going further by running this command:
 ```
 ./build/install-build-deps.sh